-Apply for a Electrical Fittings Trading License in Dubai
+Apply for an Electrical Fittings Trading License in Dubai

-An Electrical Fittings Trading Licence is a commercial authorisation that permits businesses to buy, sell, import, export, and distribute electrical fittings and related components.
-Under Activity Code 4752.34, the licence falls within the Trading category and is classified as a Trading Licence type.
+An Electrical Fittings Trading License is a commercial authorisation that permits businesses to buy, sell, import, export, and distribute electrical fittings and related components.
+Under Activity Code 4752.34, the license falls within the Trading category and is classified as a Trading License type.

-The licence covers a broad range of products, including:
+The license covers a broad range of products, including:

 Wiring accessories such as switches, sockets, and plugs